 Rabies is one of the most serious infections a person may suffer from a dog bite.
 While the risk for contracting rabies is low in the United States, if a dog owner is not responsible enough to ensure their dog does not bite someone, they may also not be responsible about vaccinating their dog.
 Symptoms of rabies can show up right away, or they may take up to one year to develop.

 Tetanus is another infection a person may suffer from a dog bite or attack.
 Unlike rabies, tetanus is not the result of bacteria in a dog’s mouth, but the victim’s own skin flora or the environment they are in.

 Crushing injuries are more common in claims that involve bites from large dogs.
 Large dogs exert an extreme amount of pressure and force when they bite someone, which can cause bones to become crushed, as well as damage to the surrounding soft tissues.

 Dog bites are much more likely to result in permanent scarring and disfigurement, which can cause a victim a lifetime of embarrassment or shame.
 While these losses are considered non-economic damages, you are still entitled to compensation for them.

 Our Dog Bite Lawyers in Pennsylvania Can Help You Claim Damages

 There are many different types of injuries you may suffer during an attack, and you deserve full damages for all of them.
-At van der Veen, Hartshorn and Levin, our knowledgeable Philadelphia dog bite lawyers will accurately evaluate your claim and hold the liable party accountable for paying full damages.
+At van der Veen, Hartshorn, Levin & Lindheim, our knowledgeable Philadelphia dog bite lawyers will accurately evaluate your claim and hold the liable party accountable for paying full damages.
 Call us today at (215) 486-0123 or contact us online to schedule a consultation.